marcosrego-web/mr-utils/readme.txt

 7. Mr.Dev.'s Framework allows to create custom utilities to select on the block editor.

 == Changelog ==

+= 0.1.6 =
+* Dynamically add classes (instead of using *blocks.getSaveContent.extraProps*) for the interface to work with all types of blocks, as suggested [here](https://github.com/WordPress/gutenberg/issues/36127#issuecomment-1106645202).
+* When using an automatic tabs navigation: Added fallback when the item does not contain child elements.
+* Fixed bug when changing number of columns or items per line on the 'Desktop' breakpoint.

 = 0.1.5 =
 * Added spacing options to remove or add Gaps.